codatio/codat-docs/docs/integrations/commerce/mollie/commerce-mollie-test.md

 ---
 title: "Test your Mollie integration"
-description: "Test our Mollie integration by pulling sandbox data from a test Company"
+description: "Test our Mollie integration by pulling sandbox data from a test company"
 createdAt: "2022-02-15T14:11:39.636Z"
 updatedAt: "2022-10-20T08:45:57.019Z"
 ---